 In the 1978 Columbia Pictures movie Ice Castles, Alexis Winston (Lynn-Holly Johnson) is a young girl who dreams of becoming a champion figure skater.
 One night, while practicing, Alexis suffers a terrible accident that takes her sight and threatens to destroy her dreams.
 In the midst of feeling sorry for herself she falls in love with a handsome young man named Nick (Robbie Benson) who with help from her family, helps her to realize that she can still fulfill her dreams.
 The 1978 motion picture starring Lynn-Holly Johnson and Robby Benson, certain scenes were filmed within Bloomington, MN Met Center - former home of the Minnesota North Stars.
 In the film Benson's Character tries out for the North Stars but is assigned to their fictional farm team in Lincoln (likely Nebraska, though the state is never mentioned).
 Other filming locations includes in Ice Castles: Williams Arena/Old Mariucci Arena (movie ending scene with standing ovation crowd), White Bear Lake (outdoor skating scene), South St. Paul, St. Paul, and Waverly, MN.

 Perhaps the most notable of ALL blockbuster hockey centric movies ever shot within Minnesota - that too has been called a cult-classic today among hockey aficionados and movie fans alike is that of the 1992, 1994 and 1996 filmed: Mighty Ducks I, II and III by Disney Motion Pictures.
 Originally slated prior to casting, and filming of the original 1992 Film I to be called: The Bombays - named after Head Coach Gordon Bombay (Emilio Estevez) - was later renamed The Mighty Ducks, and was filmed almost entirely within Minnesota.
 Later to be followed by several arenas to make cameo appearances in film II, followed by only Columbia Arena in film III.
-All of the sports uniforms that appeared on-set in the three movies were all created by local Minneapolis jersey manufacturer Hooter Sportswear - today re-named Tough Jersey.
+Almost all of the sports uniforms that appeared on-set in the three movies were created by local Twin Cities jersey manufacturer Hooter Sportswear - today re-named Tough Jersey.

 DI: The original screen play story was that of Gordon Bombay, a hotshot lawyer, who was haunted by memories of his childhood, when, as the star player in his champion hockey team he lost the winning goal in a shootout, thereby losing the game, and the approval of his coach. (notably against a Duluth East team/goaltender) - which too is an actual high school in northern Minnesota Duluth, named the Duluth East Greyhounds.
 After being charged for drunk driving, the court orders him to coach a peewee hockey team, the worst in the league, Gordon is at first very reluctant.
 However, he eventually gains the respect of the kids and teaches them how to win, gaining a sponsor on the way and giving the team the name of The Ducks.
 In the finals, they face Gordon's old team, coached by Gordon's old coach, giving Gordon a chance to face old ghosts.